Using Storybook with RedwoodJS - Lunchdev

 on over here, and then we'll get the Storybook running over here.
 Restart that sucker.
 How's this guy doing?

-And you'll see here as it goes.
-The benefit of doing this in Storybook is normally if you didn't have Storybook, you'd have to build the comment component, you'd have to put it in the blog post component, you'd have to hook up the data, you'd have to hook up the database, you have to get all this working just to refresh the page and see if your component works, your new comment component.
+And you'll see here as it goes, the benefit of doing this in Storybook is that normally, if you didn't have Storybook, you'd have to build the comment component, put it in the blog post component, hook up the data, hook up the database, and get all this working just to refresh the page and see if your new comment component works.
 But here he's going to do it in Storybook, and you can do each piece in isolation in Storybook and see what it looks like right away without hooking up the data or anything.
-Then you can hook up the data, see what it looks like, you can hook it up into the main blog post, see what it looks like, and you can do it iteratively instead of having to do everything all at once before you can see anything happen.
+Then you can hook up the data, see what it looks like, hook it up into the main blog post, see what it looks like, and do it iteratively instead of having to do everything all at once before you can see anything happen.

 00:21:31 - Michael / host